Seasawher/mathlib4-help/docs/tactics.md

 provided that `a ∈ arr` which is useful for well founded recursions over a nested inductive like `inductive T | mk : Array T → T`.

+## as_aux_lemma
+Defined in: `Lean.Parser.Tactic.as_aux_lemma`

+`as_aux_lemma => tac` does the same as `tac`, except that it wraps the resulting expression into an auxiliary lemma.
+In some cases, this significantly reduces the size of expressions because the proof term is not duplicated.

 ## assumption
 Defined in: `Lean.Parser.Tactic.assumption`